oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_and_Drift_Demo_Image_22-1.png " ")

  Export the comparison results into an excel report for offline analysis.
-In the Drift Results page, highlight the definition and choose Export Results, You can choose the specific results to export. (**OPTIONAL**)
+In the Drift Results page, highlight the definition and choose Export Results, You can choose the specific results to export. (**Optional**)

   ![](images/Compare_And_Drift_Demo_Image_25-1.png " ")

-24. Exported results in excel for offline analysis looks like:(**OPTIONAL**)
+24. (**Optional**) Exported results in excel for offline analysis looks like:

   ![](images/Compare_And_Drift_Demo_Report_Image_26-1.png " ")